RajeshK1006/Qdrant/README.md

 3. Select the "Custom" tier and proceed with the free plan.
 4. Once your custom tier is created, note down your API key and configure the environment variables accordingly.

-jupyternotebook is attached for references
+- jupyter notebook is attached for references